 The Kulanu Speakers Bureau is a great way to bring an individual to your community – a board member, affiliated volunteer, or member of one of our partner communities.
 We have helped organize events at synagogues, university campuses, high schools, private homes, and many other kinds of venues.
-Generally, we ask for a $500 honorarium plus travel expenses (the honorarium may be flexible depending on your organization’s financial circumstances).
-Most of our speakers travel within the Americas, Israel, and Europe, but we can arrange for events beyond these areas on demand.
+Generally, we ask for a $500 honorarium plus travel expenses.
+Most of our speakers travel within the Americas, Israel, and Europe, but we can try to arrange for events beyond these areas if you request it.
 If you are interested in hosting a Kulanu speaker, please contact us.

 These events are available year-round, but you might also be interested in our annual speaking tour.

 Harriet has been involved with Kulanu since 2001, first serving as Kulanu’s treasurer and in 2008, Kulanu’s president.
 Harriet’s home in New York City serves as the hub (and office) of Kulanu’s work.

 Harriet is available to come to your community to discuss Kulanu’s involvement in communities around the world who have been, for the most part, isolated from world Jewry.
 Her presentation encompasses the full breadth and depth of Kulanu’s work, featuring communities located in Africa, Asia, Latin America, Europe, and the Southwestern United States.
 Harriet will bring a slideshow of on-site photographs, documenting Kulanu’s inspiring efforts to help communities and individuals connect or re-connect with their Jewish roots.
 Harriet has personally traveled extensively and can bring first-hand reports from our partner communities, while also giving a behind-the-scenes look at Kulanu’s operations.